 When is the best time to neuter?

 Your vet will be able to advise at what age you’re best neutering your pet as it depends on your pet’s breed and size.
-You can still neuter your pet if he/she is an adult as neutering is often suitable for pets of all ages.
+You can still neuter your pet if they are an adult, as neutering is often suitable for pets of all ages.